Average Salaries in Alberta

 Highest Paying Jobs in Alberta

 Certain occupations command much higher salaries than others in Alberta due to factors like advanced expertise, long training periods, and high demand.
+Healthcare specialists dominate individual high-earning positions, with orthopedic surgeons earning $379,281 annually, while mining and oil & gas extraction lead industry sectors at $2,718 weekly earnings.

-The province’s highest paying jobs currently include:
+The province’s highest-paying jobs currently include:

 Most top compensation goes to specialized physicians and surgeons, reflecting the extensive education, training, and in-demand skills these roles require.